Hendricks-3D/Angular_BSModal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

-This projects show case Modals Using ngx-bootstrap package, Routing, @Output and Input Decorators and Emitters
+This projects show case Modals Using ngx-bootstrap package, Routing, @Output() and @Input() decorators and Emitters

 ## Development server